-The idea behind penalty-function methods is to approach the optimum solution asymptotically, by extrapolation of a sequence of optimum solutions to unconstrained problems.
+Penalty-function methods are based on a transformation of the problem at hand into an unconstrained one, which is done by suitably modifying the objective function.
+The modification consists in adding one penalty term that penalizes any violation of the constraints-both equality and inequality constraints can be handled in this way, but we limit the discussion here to inequality constraints.
+The iterative procedure approaches the optimum solution asymptotically, by extrapolation of a sequence of optimum solutions to unconstrained problems.
 There are two possibilities: the solution is approached either within the feasible region or from without, the penalty function being correspondingly referred to as interior or exterior.
 It is noteworthy that exterior penalty-function methods are applicable only to problems whereby the optimum finds itself at the boundary of the feasible region, but misses interior optima.
 Hence, we focus here on interior penalty functions.